8 Best Motivational Books Recommended by 8 Billionaires

 The book is about achieving success across all dimensions of academics, financial, and emotional.
 The author has also described ways to utilize Parkinson’s law and Pareto principle.
 There are various strategies for entrepreneurial success, social success, wealth success, and productivity nicely explained in the book.

-The book is recommended by Mark Cuban, he said, “I see a young Tony Robbins.” about the author.
+Mark Cuban recommends this book, he said, “I see a young Tony Robbins.” about the author.

 5. ‘Dream Big’ – Cristiane Correa